Skip to content

 迎 (yíng) – to meet, to welcome

-This is a collection of some common used characters with the 辶radical in Chinese, I hope you find it much easier to remember now!
-Do you think I have missed out any important points?
-Or perhaps you know more about the use of辶 serial characters?
+These are some common characters with the 辶 radical in Chinese.
+I hope this makes it easier to remember them!
+Did I miss any important points?
+Or do you know more about characters with the 辶 radical?
 Tell us in the comments!

 Online Chinese Tutors